bit-broker/website/content/en/docs/contributor/records.md

 ## Contributing Records to the Catalog

 We will assume for the purposes of this section that an [entity type](/docs/concepts/entity-types/) and it's associated [data connector](/docs/concepts/connectors/) have been created and are present within the system.
-Further, that the connector ID and key, which were obtained when the [data connecter was created](/docs/coordinator/connectors/#creating-a-new-connector), have been recorded and are available.
+Further, that the connector ID and authorization token, which were obtained when the [data connecter was created](/docs/coordinator/connectors/#creating-a-new-connector), have been recorded and are available.

 Data can now be contributed into [the catalog](/docs/concepts/catalog/) by this data connector, but within the context of its parent entity type only.
 Hence, we say that a single connector contributes "entity instance records".
 If one organization wants to contribute data to multiple entity types, then they must do this via multiple data connectors.